Alexchen666/Data-Validator/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Note
-This is an early-stage project and the API may change.
+This is an early-stage side project and the API may change.
 Please report any bugs or feature requests through the GitHub issues page.

 ## Source of `test_data.csv`